colin-gourlay/sundown-sessions/src/content/shows/1/index.md

 slug: 'featuring-the-big-now'
 description: 'featuring The Big Now'
 summary: 'Live on K107, THE SUNDOWN SESSIONS returns with...

+- The Big Now

 - IST IST

 - Becky Becky

 - Nick Cave & The Bad Seeds

 - The Filthy Tongues

 - and much, much more...
 '
 keywords:
   - 'The Big Now'
+  - 'Queens of the Stone Age'
+  - 'Franz Ferdinand'
+  - 'Sparks'
+  - 'Squeeze'
+  - 'David Latto & The Lang Spoons'
+  - 'Roachford'
   - 'IST IST'
+  - 'Interpol'
   - 'Becky Becky'
+  - 'The Motors'
+  - 'John Grant'
+  - 'Jacco Gardner'
+  - 'Pink Floyd'
+  - 'The Move'
+  - 'Electric Light Orchestra'
+  - 'The Detroit Cobras'
+  - 'The Teskey Brothers'
+  - 'The Vintage Explosion'
+  - 'Del Shannon'
+  - 'Vermin Poets'
+  - 'Pavement'
+  - 'The Velvet Underground'
   - 'Nick Cave & The Bad Seeds'
   - 'The Filthy Tongues'
 toc: true